Some of the numbers presented in this website may not be the most recent available

 St. Pierre and Miquelon is composed of 8 islands of which 2 are inhabited.
 St. Pierre is the commercial centre but Miquelon-Langlade is the largest island.
 The territory is part of the northern end of the Appalachian Mountains along with Newfoundland and Labrador.

-However, no exploration wells have yet been drilled in the offshore waters of St. Pierre and Miquelon and the country has no identified indigenous oil or gas resources.
+The country has no identified indigenous oil or gas resources.
 Globalshift believes that the territory is unlikely to achieve any production in the short, medium and, probably, long term future.

 ST PIERRE & MIQUELON